 With reasonable flight prices and a central location, this destination is well-suited for minimooners who want to leave the country for a shorter period of time.
 Stay at one of the city’s original boutique hotels Condesa DF.
 Housed in a 1920s building, the design is a visual feast with custom furniture by Parisian designer India Mahdavi.
 Enjoy views of Parque España and Chapultepec Castle from the hotel’s La Terraza and spend your days exploring the surrounding historic neighborhoods of Condesa and Roma.

 For Gothic architecture and no shortage of elegant Spanish moss, head south to Savannah.
 It’s the oldest city in Georgia and feels like an otherworldly escape with its historic sites, waterfront location, and ghost tours.
-Newly opened Thompson Savannah is located along the river’s edge and offers a rooftop bar, pool deck, and onsite dining.
+Thompson Savannah, ideal for couples in search of an intimate setting, is located along the river’s edge and offers a rooftop bar, pool deck, and onsite dining.

 There’s never been a better time to enjoy a slower pace, and in Bozeman, it’s simply the way of life.
 Outdoor enthusiasts will appreciate the abundant activities in nature (fly fishing, hiking, and rock climbing, to name a few) and the small town’s farmers markets and street festivals are perfect for assimilating to this charming locale.
 Stay at The Ranch at Rock Creek in one of the property’s many unique accommodations, like their remodeled 19th-century barn.